$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring

-For asymptotics, we consider a sequence of experiments indexed by $k=1,2,\ldots$, where $n$ and $m_1,\ldots,m_n$ may depend on $k$, with this dependence suppressed in the notation.
+For asymptotics, we consider a sequence of experiments indexed by $\ell=1,2,\ldots$, where $n$ and ${\bm m}=(m_1,\ldots,m_n)$ may depend on $\ell$, and hence we may index using $\ell$ in place of $n,{\bm m}$, though this dependence may at times be suppressed in the notation.
+In the case of a single drinking episode, that is, when $n=1$, we let $\ell=m$.
 For consistency and asymptotic normality, we require that

 In the special case where the number of observations $m_i$ for each $n$ equals a constant~$m$, the requirement \eqref{eq:summi->infty} becomes $nm \rightarrow \infty$, and in the sub-case of a single drinking episode, that $m \rightarrow \infty$.